Azure-Samples/ms-identity-msal-java-samples/2-client-side/Device-Code-Flow/README.md

 To run this sample, you'll need:

 - Working installation of [Java 8 or greater](https://openjdk.java.net/install/) and [Maven](https://maven.apache.org/).
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
-- One or more user accounts in your Azure AD tenant.
+- One or more user accounts in your Microsoft Entra tenant.

 ### Step 1:  Clone or download this repository